Marcus Semien Player Props: Rangers vs. Red Sox

 Marcus Semien At The Plate

-- Semien has an RBI in 37 of 85 games this season, with multiple RBI in 13 of them.
-He has also driven in three or more of his team's runs in five contests.
+- Semien has picked up an RBI in 43% of his games this year, with two or more RBI in 15.1% of his games.
+He has also driven in three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.